arnejad/Gaze-Shift-Compare/modules/methods/ranking/README.md

 Download all files in this folder (the Ranking Method subdirectory of the repository) and place them next to your own script.

+Import the Ranking method into your own script by the following lines:
 ```
 from rankingMethod import runRankingMethod